colorzhang/hybris/Caching DTO beans with Spring cache and Redis.md

 You can consult the topic: converters and populators to get more info.

 :warning::warning::warning:
-In-memory cache usually has better performance than network distributed cache.
-You can swith to in-memory cache easily based on spring cache abstration.
+In-memory cache usually has better performance than network distributed cache, nevertheless distributed cache comes with better scalability.
+You can swith back and forth different cache providers easily based on spring cache abstration.
 :warning::warning::warning:

 #Environment